DoDAO-io/dodao-aave-guides/generated/markdown/aavenomics.md

 order to set off the deficit.

 The presence of a built-in backstop mechanism prevents excess flow of AAVE ensuring that the value of Aave itself is not reduced.
-The AAVE holders secure the protocol by locking Aave in return for receiving rewards, in the form of Safety Incentives (SI).
+The AAVE holders secure the protocol by locking AAVE tokens in return for receiving rewards, in the form of Safety Incentives (SI).

-To contribute to the safety of the protocol and receive incentives, AAVE holders deposit their tokens into the SM and receive a tokenized position.
+To contribute to the safety of the protocol and receive incentives, AAVE holders deposit their tokens into the Safety Module and receive a tokenized position.

-The share from SM can be redeemed anytime by the holder of the tokenized position can be redeemed any time which shall trigger a cooldown period of one week.
-The holder of the tokenized position can redeem their share from the Safety module at any time, triggering a cooldown period of one week.
+The share from the Safety Module can be redeemed by the holder of the tokenized position at any time, triggering a cooldown period of one week.

-The main role of the Safety Module is to protect the protocol against unexpected loss of funds arising from various shortfall events which include-
+The main role of the Safety Module is to protect the protocol against unexpected loss of funds arising from various shortfall events which include

 * **Smart contract risk** : The risks of a bug in the system, design flaw or potential attack surfaces on the smart contract layer.